 In general, the ME department has a limited role in the process of transferring credit toward a Mechanical Engineering degree.
 The College of Engineering handles the approval and processing of transfer credit and therefore has many resources available to answer student questions about transferring credit.
-Interested students can visit the College of Engineering's Transfer Credit website for CoE guidelines.
-In addition to this site, there is a useful website with frequently asked questions.
+Interested students can visit the College of Engineering’s Transfer Credit Approval Form website for CoE guidelines.
 This section lists questions and issues common with ME students but if you need additional help interpreting the equivalency guides, you may contact firstname.lastname@example.org.

 How do I know if a course taken at another institution will transfer?